error_outline Item out of stock

 20080909

-Unlocking the truth of the mystifying relationship between Gertrude Stein, brilliant and affable, and her brooding companion, Alice B. Toklas
+Winner of the PEN/Jacqueline Bograd Weld Award for Biography: the story of the mystifying relationship between the brilliant and affable Gertrude Stein and her brooding companion, Alice B. Toklas

 "How had the pair of elderly Jewish lesbians survived the Nazis?"
 Janet Malcolm asks at the beginning of this extraordinary work of literary biography and investigative journalism.
 The pair, of course, is Gertrude Stein, the modernist master "whose charm was as conspicuous as her fatness" and "thin, plain, tense, sour" Alice B. Toklas, the "worker bee" who ministered to Stein's needs throughout their forty-year expatriate "marriage."
 As Malcolm pursues the truth of the couple's charmed life in a village in Vichy France, her subject becomes the larger question of biographical truth.
 "The instability of human knowledge is one of our few certainties," she writes.